Showing posts with label Germany. Show all posts

 PANIKRAUM - Demo 2016

 Bands from Mönchengladbach are always worth listening to, and since I only know a few of them and they're all great, I can say that.
 Panikraum is one of them, a four piece formed around mid-2015 and featuring members of die Strafe and EA80.
 It's an interesting collaboration, and if you like both, you can't help listen.
-Five songs between heaven and hell, energetically driving, but with a large portion of despair, themes such as lost love, disappointment, struggle and always getting up and carrying on, no matter how shitty the situation is and how emotional the rollercoaster ride is, are in the foreground and hit you right in the core (and of course in your fucking heart, provided you have one).
+Five songs between heaven and hell, energetically driving, but with a large portion of despair, themes such as lost love, disappointment, struggle and always getting up and carry on, no matter how shitty the situation is and how emotional the rollercoaster ride is, are in the foreground and hit you right in the core (and of course in your fucking heart, provided you have one).
 A good eight years ago, they were guests at the Waggon in Offenbach (listen), and it was a magical evening, as always at this location.
 It's about time I went there again.
 And now full attention for Panikraum!

 Sunday, September 07, 2025